A Survey on Adversarial Contention Resolution: Dynamic Arrivals

-This interference is mitigated differently, depending on the setting.
+This interference is mitigated in different ways in the literature.
 Bender et al.~\cite{BenderKPY18,bender:contention} assume CD and $O(\log n)$ control bits (recall Section~\ref{s:alg-design}) in each transmission on the shared channel.
 The busy signal occurs probabilistically every $O(1)$ slots, with each active packet sending an expected $O(1)$ times to maintain the signal.
 Interleaved with the busy signal are slots used to estimate the number of active packets, $m\leq n$, which allows them to execute \tstb (recall Section~\ref{sec:backoff-backon}) starting with a window of size $\Theta(m)$.
 Additionally, a leader is elected from the set of active packets to broadcast how many slots remain in the execution of \tstb; this serves as a busy signal during the execution of \tstb.
 The leader is frequently changed so that each packet is responsible for $O(1)$ transmissions in expectation.
 Newly-arrived idle packets need only listen for a handful of slots to receive this information, which allows them to (i) avoid becoming active prematurely and (ii) avoid any further listening until the current execution of \tstb is finished.
 While the above process can fail---for example, the estimate is poor, the busy signal fails, or active packets do not succeed in the execution of \tstb---this occurs with probability at most polynomially small in the number of active packets, which allows for $O(n)$ expected latency.
 Additionally, the expected number of channel accesses performed per packet is $O(\log\log^* n)$.
-This low number of accesses translates is important to modern networks where devices are battery-powered, given that listening and sending on the channel consumes limited energy.
-We note that this approach makes use of snooping (recall Section~\ref{sec:model-assumptions}), where that the number of control bits sent in a packet is $O(\log n)$.
+This low number of accesses can be important to modern networks where devices are battery-powered, given that listening and sending on the channel consume significant energy.

+{\revfontg We note that while a busy signal has been used to achieve strong algorithmic results, it may be problematic in practice, since a constant fraction of the active slots are wasted on this synchronization.}